 - No matter what authentication method you choose, Zendesk stores all users in the same database.

-- If you're using a third party identity provider to authenticate, you must configure the Zendesk app with the identity provider.
+- If you're using a third-party identity provider to authenticate, you must configure the Zendesk app with the identity provider.

 - It is not possible to apply different SSO options to individual brands, unless you use a custom script for JWT.

-Social and business account single sign-on
+Social and business account SSO